-I have often wondered if you could deep fry jicama, but I honestly just didn’t believe you could hide the sweet quality of jicama enough to even want to try it.
+I have often wondered if you could deep fry jicama, but I honestly just didn’t believe you could hide the sweet quality jicama has enough to want to even try it.
 I also didn’t think I could ever slice it thin enough to work for something like this.
-Well, I recently bought a little folding Rival slicer recently and tried jicama on it today.
-I finally got the hang of it and made these today to have with my bunless burger.
-You could also use a mandiline set on thin slice if you have one of those.
+Well, I recently bought a little folding Rival slicer and it slices jicama VERY thin.
+These are delicious with burgers or by themselves!

-Oil of your choice 1″ deep or more for frying (only 1T. absorbed is calculated into nutritional info below, but I suspect less than that is actually absorbed)
+Oil of your choice 1″ deep or more for frying (1T. is calculated into nutritional info below as absorbed, but I suspect less than that is actually absorbed)

 Dash sea salt

-NUTRITIONAL INFO: Makes about 20-25 chips (depends on how yours are cut).
-Entire batch contains:
+NUTRITIONAL INFO: Makes about 20-25 chips.
+The entire batch contains:

 13.7 g fat